Reddy honored with AAPS Global Leader Award

 “I am excited to receive the Global Leader Award and grateful to the AAPS for this honor,” Reddy said.
 “It’s been a privilege to work at Texas A&M, and I am grateful to my colleagues, students and postdoctoral fellows who carried my bench ideas into clinical realities.
 Pursuing excellence in work and feeding my hunger with persistence and common good is what I believe is the ‘most rewarding’ gift of my academic career, and is a gift I believe anyone can and deserves to achieve.”

 This AAPS award honors Reddy’s lifetime research and leadership contributions to the global pharmaceutical sciences community.
 This award is one of the top honors given to one individual annually, and it recognizes leaders working in pharmaceutical science, technology, engineering or education who have made significant contributions.

-The AAPS will celebrate Reddy’s honor at its Annual Meeting Awards Night during the AAPS PharmSci-360 meeting on October 26.
-The association will host a virtual reception in his honor where Reddy gave a speech discussing the award’s significance to him.
+The AAPS celebrated Reddy’s honor at its Annual Meeting Awards Night during the AAPS PharmSci-360 meeting on October 26.
+The association hosted a virtual reception in his honor where Reddy gave a speech discussing the award’s significance to him.